exercism/website-copy/pages/privacy.md

 1. We do not collect more personal information than we need
 2. We will not share any data you give us (e.g. your email address) with other third parties
-3. We might use the code you publish for research purposes to improve our product, but will do so anonymously.
-4. We use tools like Google Analytics and Hotjar to understand how you use the site.
+3. We use tools like Google Analytics and Hotjar to understand how you use the site.
 The information from these tools is only used to make the site better.
-5. We try to give you as much control about what information you share.
+4. We try to give you as much control about what information you share.
 For instance, we offer facilities to have an anonymous handle/user name if you want, and we don't require you to create a public profile.

 It is important to note that any code submissions you make and any feedback you give will be made **publicly** available under a Creative Commons license.
 However, using our privacy tools, you can decide if you want this content to be identifiably linked to you.